nolanlawson/pinafore/CONTRIBUTING.md

 There are also some unit tests that run in Node using Mocha.
 You can find them in `tests/unit` and run them using `yarn run test-unit`.

-## Legacy build

-Pinafore also offers a "legacy" build designed for older browsers.
-To build this version, use:

-    LEGACY=1 yarn build

 ## Debug build

 To disable minification in a production build (for debugging purposes), you can run: